Last updated on June 21st, 2023

 The last tip has to do with cleanliness.
 Even though the glass does not absorb odors, it will stain if you forget to rinse out your Chemex.
 After brewing, be sure to pour the remaining hot water into the bottom to prevent staining.

 If a one-piece glass coffee maker is what you want, you are probably weighing the Chemex against the Coffee Gator or Bodum coffee drippers.
-And while those glass coffee makers are budget-friendly, we believe that the Chemex comes out on top as the superior glass coffee maker.
+And while those glass coffee makers are budget-friendly, I believe that the Chemex comes out on top as the superior glass coffee maker.
+Plus, it is just such a classic in the coffee industry.